volschin/docker-events-pushover/README.md

-# Docker Events PushBullet
+# Docker Events Pushover
-Receive PushBullet notifications when on docker container events
+Receive Pushover notifications when on docker container events

 ## How it works
 This image connects to the host machine socket, through a volume mapping, and listen [Docker Events API](https://docs.docker.com/engine/reference/api/docker_remote_api_v1.24/#/monitor-dockers-events).